-The Non-Violent Crisis Prevention Institute (CPI) course focusing on two-part crisis is а prevention and intervention.
-With a core philosophy of care, welfare, safety, and security and aligned with positive behavioral supports principles, it gives educators the safely skills and effectively prevent, to disengage, and physically withhold (as a last resort) dangerous situations.
+The Non-Violent Crisis Prevention Institute (CPI) course focusing on two-part crisis prevention and intervention.
+With a core philosophy of care, welfare, safety, and security and aligned with positive behavioral supports principles, it gives educators safely and effectively prevent, disengage, and physically withhold (as a last resort) dangerous situations.